slowernews/hamster-system/README.md

 ---
 ## Organize your workflow
-*'Inputs to your workflow are materialized as notes'.*
+*'Every input to your workflowan is actionable or non-actionable'.*

 ### Introduction:

-- your workflow consists of a collection of notes on paper and (plain text) notes on a cloud synced folder<sup id="refnote3"> [3](#footnote3)</sup>.
+- your workflow consists of a collection of inputs managed in 3 plain text files on a cloud synced folder and paper<sup id="refnote3"> [3](#footnote3)</sup>.

-- actionable notes are called [todo lists](#actionable-notes-todo-lists); non-actionable notes are called [references](#non-actionable-notes-references).
+- actionable inputs are managed in [todos](#actionable-inputs-todos); non-actionable inputs are managed on [references and notes](#non-actionable-inputs-references-and-notes).

 - workflow management is loosely inspired on GTD, [Todo.txt](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) (plain text files) and [Bullet journal](http://bulletjournal.com/) (notes on paper).
 File structure (check also [screenshots](#screenshots)):

-        References (TXT files on a cloud synced folder)
+        on cloud synced folder - TXT files:

-        Todo lists
+            Notes (collection of thoughts)
-            (on paper)
+            References (collection of bookmarks)
-            0-next (tasks to be done ASAP)
+            Todos (collection of tasks to do)
-            1-soon (tasks in the queue to get done)
+        on paper:

-            (TXT files on a cloud synced folder) 2-calendar (tasks with a precise/deadline date or with a trigger/fuzzy date to get done) 3-someday (tasks to get done someday)
+            collection of tasks to be done ASAP

 ---
-### Actionable notes (todo lists):
+### Actionable inputs (todos):

-- actionable notes are called **todo lists**.
-Time related tasks live within the same todo list:<br>
+- time related tasks live within the same todo list:
-Short-term todo lists are managed on paper.<br>
+    - Short-term todos are managed on paper.
-Long-term todo lists are managed on a cloud synced folder.
+    - Long-term todos are managed on a cloud synced folder.

 - tasks listed on long-term todo lists have a due date: **( )**